opendatatrentino/semtext-jackson/README.md

 **About**

-Java library for [SemText](https://github.com/opendatatrentino/semtext) JSON serialization with Jackson.
+Java library for <a href="https://opendatatrentino.github.io/semtext" target="_blank">SemText</a> JSON serialization with Jackson.
 Features:

   * provides a Jackson Module for SemText objects
   * allows to serialize/deserialize any Java object used as metadata